 - Programming with Modular cubelets, Lego Mindstorms, Lego Wedo, Wonderworks Dash and Dot robots

-Middle school students have dedicated technology classroom time once per week (fifth grade) or three times per week during their dedicated technology trimester (for sixth – eighth grade).
+Middle school students have dedicated technology classroom time twice per week.
 Beginning in sixth grade, each Regis middle school student will purchase their own laptop and learn responsible computer care and use.

 In addition to further development of skills learned in lower school, middle school further refine their digital skills through:

 - Increased focus on digital citizenship and cyber safety